 If you are PHP-savvy, there are additional customizations that you can perform, but I won’t cover those here.

 Bonus: How to fully customize WooCommerce emails without coding

-If you want an easier way to further customize your transactional emails in WooCommerce (without having to deal with any messy PHP), you will need a plugin that connects to your email marketing platform.
+If you want an easier way to further adapt your transactional emails in WooCommerce email customizer (without having to deal with any messy PHP), you will need a plugin that connects to your email marketing platform.